Mindmasters rules and how to become a contestant

 Mindmasters is a quiz promoted and created by the Royal College of Psychiatrists.
 More information and the rules relating to the quiz can be found below.

-Team members must be a member of the RCPsych (Student Associate, Foundation Doctor Associate, Pre-Member Psychiatric Trainee, Affiliate, Specialist Associate, Member or Fellow).
+Team members must be a member of the RCPsych (Student Associate, Foundation Doctor Associate, Pre-Member Psychiatric Resident Doctors, Affiliate, Specialist Associate, Member or Fellow).

 Team members must to able to take part in person - online participation is not possible.

-- Teams will compete in one of four heats at RCPsych International Congress in Liverpool on the 9 or 10 July 2023.
+Teams will compete in one of three heats at RCPsych International Congress in Wales on Sunday 22 June 2025.

-- The winning team from each heat will go through to the semi-finals.
+The winning team from each heat will go through to the final, taking place the same evening.

-- If at the end of the heat, the scores are level, the game is decided by a single tie-break question, with the winner being the first team to answer the question correctly.
+If at the end of the heat, the scores are level, the game will be decided by a single tie-break question, with the winner being the first team to answer the question correctly.
 If a team answers incorrectly, they lose the game.

 Questions will be selected by an RCPsych independent panel who are not permitted to enter the quiz.